 Better Packaging as a Part of CPG Ecommerce Strategy

-The number of CPG companies continues to increase, and competition is becoming fierce—so it’s more important than ever to stand out.
+The number of CPG companies and CPG manufacturers continues to increase, and competition is becoming fierce—so it’s more important than ever to stand out on the digital shelf.
 According to the latest CPG ecommerce trends, one of the ways CPG brands are standing out is through unique, attractive and distinct packaging.
 Studies show that consumers prefer bold, bright colored packaging conducive to sharing on social media.
 You can use great packaging as part of a greater CPG ecommerce strategy to increase customer engagement and brand presence.
-Think about what your customers like about your brand and incorporate it into your packaging.
+Think about what your customers like about your brand and incorporate it into your product packaging.
 Do your customers prefer environmentally friendly packaging that they can easily recycle?
 Or maybe they’re looking for something bright, bold and colorful to put on their Instagram stories.
 Not only can this be another way to communicate what your business is all about and connect with your buyers, but it also makes them brand ambassadors for your company.

 Partner with ITS Logistics to keep up with CPG Ecommerce Trends

-At ITS Logistics, we pride ourselves on thoroughly understanding current CPG ecommerce trends.
-We know how important it is to stand out from the fierce competition in the CPG industry and we use our expertise to implement strategies to help grow your business.
-Our ecommerce team members execute kitting, packing and timely shipping specific to your brand with the goal of keeping your customers happy and increasing your CPG sales.
+At ITS Logistics, we pride ourselves on thoroughly understanding current CPG e commerce trends.
+We know how important it is to stand out from the fierce competition in the CPG industry and we use our expertise to implement strategies and ecommerce best practices to help grow your business.
+Our ecommerce team members execute kitting, packing and timely shipping specific to your brand with the goal of keeping your customers happy and increasing your CPG sales, brand loyalty and overall market share.
 For more information about our services, contact us today!

 Distribution & Fulfillment Case Studies

-Learn how we’ve tapped our vast partner network to solve logistics problems for clients.
+Learn how we’ve tapped our vast partner network to solve logistics and supply chain problems for clients.